 Drink less alcohol

-Drinking alcohol increases the risk of developing some cancers, including cancer of the mouth and throat, oesophagus, bowel, stomach, liver and breast.
+Drinking alcohol increases the risk of developing some cancers.
 Even drinking small amounts of alcohol can increase cancer risk, and the risk increases with every drink.

 Alcohol contains a lot of energy (kilojoules or calories), so it can contribute to weight gain.
 Drinking alcohol also increases the risk of other diseases, such as heart disease and type 2 diabetes.